Last Revised: March 05, 2025

 • CRISPR/Cas9 and other Genome Editing Technologies

-If you are unsure if your clinical protocol requires IBC review, please contact Dr. Andrew Maksymowych, Institutional Biosafety Officer.
+If you are unsure if your clinical protocol requires IBC review, please contact Amanda Wong, Assistant Biosafety Officer and IBC Administrator, at ajmwong@upenn.edu

-How to Submit an IBC Registration or Amendment
+How to Submit a New or Renewal IBC Registration or Amendment

 PIERS

 Registration is through Penn IBC Electronic Registration System (PIERS).
-Dr. Andrew Maksymowych must be listed as the IBC Biosafety Officer in the Project Information Section.
+Dr. Andrew Maksymowych must be listed as the assigned Biosafety Officer in the Project Information Section.
 For help, please review the guidance documents:

 How to Certify an HGT IBC Registration